-Pupil Premium Plus funding is available for all looked–after children (LAC) defined by the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English Authority.
-Pupil Premium Plus funding is also available for children who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, or child arrangements order (Post-LAC).
-The Pupil Premium Plus Grant per-pupil rate for 2021-2022 is currently £2,345 for LAC and Post-LAC children.
+Pupil Premium Plus funding is available for all looked–after children (LAC) as defined by the Children Act 1989 as one who is in the care of, or provided with accommodation by, an English Authority.
+Pupil Premium Plus funding is also available for previously looked after children (PLAC); who have ceased to be looked after by a local authority in England and Wales because of adoption, a special guardianship order, or child arrangements order.
+The Pupil Premium Plus Grant per-pupil rate for 2022-2023 is currently £2,410 for LAC and PLAC children.

-Early Years Pupil Premium Funding is additional funding that the government is making available for early years settings to improve the education they provide for disadvantaged three and four year olds.
-The Early Years Pupil Premium Funding is an additional £0.53 per hour per child, which equates to £302.10 per year if a child takes up their full 570 hours free early education entitlement.
+Early Years Pupil Premium (EYPP) funding is additional funding that the government is making available for early years settings to improve the education they provide for disadvantaged three and four year olds.
+The Early Years Pupil Premium funding is an additional £0.60 per hour per child, which equates to £342.10 per year if a child takes up their full 570 hours free early education entitlement.

-Pupil premium has a number of wide aims:
+Pupil Premium funding has a number of wide aims:

 - To increase social mobility.

 - To enable pupils from disadvantaged backgrounds to get to top universities.